U1trajai/Librarian/README.md

 ---

+## Stretch goal — Blast radius (dependency graph)

+Not part of the MVP scope.
+Pursued only if time allows after the MVP milestone is hit, or picked up opportunistically if a phase finishes early.

+**What it is:** A structural import/call graph of the codebase (via `tree-sitter` + `networkx`) so Claude can answer "what depends on this file/function" — i.e. the blast radius of a change.
+This is deliberately *not* part of the RAG/vector pipeline: it's structural graph traversal, not semantic search, and it answers a different class of question than `search_knowledge_base` does.
+It would ship as an additional MCP tool, `get_blast_radius(file_or_symbol, depth?)`.

+**Why it's a stretch goal, not core MVP:** It's high-value — arguably more differentiated than code chunking, since it's the kind of structural analysis that neither grep nor vector search handles well — but it's a separate capability with its own build and validation work (~1.5–2 days), and the MVP's purpose is to validate the core retrieval architecture end to end first.
+Bolting on a second, unrelated capability risks delaying that validation.

+**If picked up:** rough scope would be — extract import/call edges per file during the Phase 3 tree-sitter pass, build a directed graph, persist it alongside the SQLite sync state, and implement a depth-limited traversal function.
+Worth flagging to Claude via the tool description that static analysis misses dynamic imports, reflection, and string-based routing, so results read as a strong approximation rather than a guarantee.

+---

 ## Beyond MVP (not detailed yet — for context only)

 Once the MVP milestone above is demoed and validated, the natural next additions, roughly in priority order: